Faith is commonly regarded as a virtue. But is it really a good thing? What exactly is faith, anyway? Let’s look as some definitions.

 “If the only way you can accept an assertion is by faith, then you are conceding that it can’t be taken on its own merits.” —Dan Barker

 The Bible says the only way to get into the kingdom of heaven is to believe in it like a gullible little child who believes in Santa Claus, and it says anyone who doesn’t believe will go to hell.
-Can you imagine a worse obstacle to truth than telling people they will be infinitely rewarded or punished depending on what they believe?
+Can you imagine a worse obstacle to true belief than telling people they will be infinitely rewarded or punished depending on what they believe?

 “Faith does not give you the answers, it just stops you asking the questions.” —Frater Ravus

 The Bible says Jesus was not pleased when his disciples didn’t immediately believe people who made extraordinary claims about the dead rising, because that meant the disciples didn’t have faith.
 Jesus thought it was foolish to hesitate to believe everything you hear.
 Jesus was an idiot.
 Not everything people say is true, so you should not believe everything people say.2 Trusting people is not always a wise thing to do, because not everyone is trustworthy.
-Being trustworthy is a virtue.
-Being trusting is not.

 The Bible says John the baptist’s father was cursed with muteness for questioning what he was told, while God considered Abraham righteous because he unquestioningly believed what he was told.
 God rewarded Abraham because he was so easily convinced that murdering his son was a good idea, due to his faith.
 This horrifying behavior was considered good because according to the Bible, God and other authorities are never to be questioned, and obeying commands is always the right thing to do.
 All authorities are perfect, after all.